Help in crisis situations

 - have trouble maintaining your housing

-- have been released from institutional care and have nowhere to go - eg hospital or prison
+- have been released from institutional care, like a hospital or prison and have nowhere to go

 - are sleeping rough, in a car or temporary shelter

-- are temporarily sleeping or “couch surfing” at a friend or family member's place or living in overcrowded conditions with no or little privacy or security of tenure
+- are temporarily sleeping or 'couch surfing' at a friend or family member's place, or living in overcrowded conditions with little or no privacy or security of tenure

 - have received an eviction notice